activex/Sentinel-M365Security-Repo/README.md

 # Sentinel-M365Security-Repo
- Useful Stuff for Sentinel and M365 Secuirty
+ Useful Stuff for Sentinel and M365 Security